clawncore/bithday_gift/MODULE_NOT_FOUND_FIX.md

 2. **Incomplete vercel.json Configuration**: The `includeFiles` array was missing the server and shared directories
 3. **Build Process Issues**: The esbuild bundling process was not correctly handling the relative imports
 4. **Import Path Issues**: Using alias imports like `@shared/schema` instead of relative paths
+5. **Route Configuration Issues**: The routes in vercel.json were pointing to the wrong destination
+6. **Complex Configuration**: The vercel.json configuration was overly complex for the use case

 ## Root Cause Analysis